amrendra-chaudhry-21/Weather-App/README.md

 # Weather-App
-Creating Weather App Using HTML, CSS and JavaScript
+Created Weather App Using HTML, CSS and JavaScript